 - Your Google My Business listing is paramount.
 As voice activated searches take more prominence, so take time to regularly update information, publish regular posts, and encourage customers to leave reviews.
 Similarly, your social media profile, reviews and content will work in conjunction with your web copy to affect your search engine rankings.

-Research shows that people want to use this technology to book appointments and reservations, to find out whether a product is currently in stock, or to obtain a price on something they are considering purchasing.
+Research shows that people use this technology to book appointments and reservations, to find out whether a product is currently in stock, or to obtain a price on something they are considering purchasing.

-But for now, businesses should really make sure that their websites are adaptable and successful for voice searching.
+Businesses should really make sure that their websites are adaptable and successful for voice searching.
 If you’d like to know more, contact us.